 To feel a place, travel local !

 Next, we headed to Marudamalai, one of the important temples dedicated to Lord Muruga, considered on par with the Aarupadaiveedu temples.
-The first this writer heard about Marudamalai was way back in the late 1990s when the famous song “Marudamalai mamaniye Murugayya” would blast over the loud speaker every year when exam preparations were in full swing !
+The first time this writer heard about Marudamalai was way back in the late 1990s when the famous song “Marudamalai mamaniye Murugayya” would blast over the loud speaker every year when exam preparations were in full swing !
 So, when we came to know that Marudamalai was close to Coimbatore, we had to make a visit to the temple.

 We definitely missed our car during this trip but it also gave us a chance to travel by local transport, a great way to know more about a new place, especially if you know the local language.
 So, at Perur, we waited for a local bus to take us to Marudamalai.
 The Government run buses are few, so the locals depend on a mini-bus service that connects the nearby villages and towns.